Skip to main content

 Lioness

 Because Asiatic lions in zoos all descend from the same small group, they often suffer from a neurological condition called ataxia.
 This disorder causes them to lose their balance and have increasing difficulty moving.
-Therefore, in collaboration with Utrecht University, Diergaarde Blijdorp is conducting research into ataxia.
+Therefore, in collaboration with Utrecht University, Rotterdam Zoo is conducting research into ataxia.
 In doing so, they hope to detect this debilitating neurological deviation at an early stage.
 This early detection would enable better selection of animals for breeding, ensuring the birth of healthy offspring.